davidlower/jekyll-build/README.md

 ### gitignore

-Update this file first - remove all # from the first paragraph of files.
+Update this file first - remove all # from the first paragraph of files AND block _site folder so it is uploaded to git.

 ### Initialise git